IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 1. Create a new web action named `atom` that has the following code that includes base64-encoded SVG content in the `body`:

       ```javascript
-      // The SVG XML markup has been base64 encoded in the "body" param below:
+      // The SVG XML image source has been base64 encoded in the "body" param below:
       function main() {
          return { headers: { 'Content-Type': 'image/svg+xml' },
             statusCode: 200,